CosPie/Typescript-with-Babel-and-Webpack-Starter-kit/README.md

 npm run dev
 ```

+## DTO

+1. Install QuickType VSCODE ext
+2. create the dto `[name].json`
+3. open it and use QuickType generate interface
+4. copy/paste to the dto.d.ts

 ## Typescript

 1. Use babel-loader to transform `*.ts` file to `*.js` with no type-check , and then it can improved performance.